rockstor/rockstor-doc/contribute.rst

         cd rockstor-core

-Configure your git client with your name and email address.
+Configure this new git repo with your name and email address.
 This is helpful in keeping an accurate record of collaboration::

-        git config --global user.name "Firstname Lastname"
+        git config user.name "Firstname Lastname"
-        git config --global user.email your_email_address
+        git config user.email your_email_address

 Setup your fork's master branch to sync with the main repository.
 Here's the command to set it up for rockstor-core repository::